mainawycliffe/gdg-devfest19-demo/README.md

 This is a demo for Angular Elements for a talk I gave at Devfest Rift Valley 2019.
 The talk title was **Rich Web Components Using Angular Elements**.

+## Demo

+You can play with the demo for this well, demo, [here](https://mainawycliffe.github.io/gdg-devfest19-demo/).

 ## Building this Demo

 ```shell